exposit/pythia-oracle/HELP.md

 *The scout is relieved someone's here to assist him, and that relief drives him to be as helpful as he can be.*

+#####Plot & Monsters

+This panel is all about plots and monsters.
+Surprisingly?

+__General Plotting__

+"Plot Premise" is a dropdown list of different formats for a randomly generated premise.
+They of course need interpretation.

+> A taciturn bard wants to make the world a better place but can't have it because of dark secrets, so will sacrifice a rival in order to hire a scholar.<br>
+> The decision to betray a demon hunter by a reckless grave robber sparks an unhappy harlot to set a trap.
+This hurts a depressed baron who is fighting the disposal of a blackmailer.

+"Plot Web" will generate three actors, each of whom connects to another in a circle (the status quo).
+It then generates a fourth actor with two points of connection to the first three (the wildcard).

+> An angry king is sleeping with a pathetic shopkeeper.
+A pathetic shopkeeper is pursuing a haughty monk.
+A haughty monk is drinking buddies with an angry king.
+A disillusioned vampire is chasing after an angry king.
+A disillusioned vampire owes money to a pathetic shopkeeper.

+*The status quo involves the romantic entanglements of a king, a shopkeeper, and a monk.
+Into this heady mix comes a vampire who is chasing the king -- perhaps so that the shopkeeper he owes money to, once out of favor, can be disposed of?*

+"Plot Move" chooses a potential GM-style move.
+Use to emulate a GM's actions or plot movement.

+>*[Plot Move] Add or remove an NPC from the current scene or area.*

+__Script Framework__

+This is a simple tracker for a scriptwriting style plot.
+On the left is a dropdown menu for the current function of the scene (essentially an Act structure) and on the right is a tracker for whatever you'd like to track.

+"Get a Scene" takes the current stage from the spinner and returns a scene description and a scene type.

+>[Plot Point: Inciting Incident] Reversal of Expectations & Recognition, Dream sequence (1)

+*In this case, the scene will feature a reversal of expectations and the sudden recognition of something.
+It also has a good chance of being a dream sequence!*

+__Scene List__

+These two buttons work together to provide interpretive scene descriptions.
+"Make List" will create a list of scenes ('elements') around three randomly chosen topics.
+"Get Element" will pop the first element off the list and display it.

+> [Scene] common folk (overcome) secret
+> [Scene] magic triumphs

+You can use the word in parenthesis as a bridge between the two words, if it makes sense to do so, or simply look at each word as a separate element of the scene.
+The final scene for each topic will not have the bridge.

+__Monsters__

+Press the "new" button next to each field to generate a new monster in that field.
+Monsters are fairly abstract so they can be used with any system -- things like AC and attacks are left up to the GM's discretion.
+Press "new" again to replace the monster with a new one.
+You can edit your monsters directly in the fields, and they are persistent across sessions, but if you want to save a monster long term you should transfer it to a tracker slot or to an actor slot.

+The number in parenthesis is how many are around, either in this encounter or total.
+If the HD seems high, you can choose to divide it among the members of the group.

+> automaton or elemental (10) Int: none HD: 11 Traits: greedy, perverse SA: None

+*Since there are ten of them, the DM decides to divide the 11 HD among them, giving 9 with 1 HD each and one with 2 HD.
+They are mindless automatons, operating solely on their programming, which is to collect items to repair broken machinery.
+Perversely, they continue to do this even though their makers -- and the machinery -- are long gone.*

+> insect-humanoid (2) Int: high intelligent HD: 11 Traits: rapacious, chimeric SA: spell-like ability resembling 2nd level spell

+*A bizarre centaur-like hybrid of mindflayer and ant, these creatures display a rapacious intelligence but seem only interested in one-upping each other in petty schemes.
+Fortunately, there are only two of them, but each is a fearsome foe.
+Notably, if one touches a victim in melee, the victim takes a d6 penalty to Intelligence, Wisdom, and Charisma (down to a minimum of 1) that lasts until their next full rest.*

+"Copy Monsters To Main" copies your monsters into your main log.

+"Clear Monsters" erases all of the fields.

 #####World & Dungeon

 These generators help flesh the world out when a simple "Yes/No" question doesn't seem sufficient.